codertanzeem/Internshala-SQL-DataAnalysis/README.md

 This repository is for the SKILLS earned and a PROJECT made during SQL for Data-Analysis TRAINING of Internshala Data-Science Placement Gurantee Course.

 # SKILLS EARNED -->
+* SQL Fundamentals: Understanding the basics and building a strong foundation.

+* Advanced Querying: Writing complex queries to retrieve, manipulate, and analyze data.

+* Database Design: Designing efficient and scalable databases.

+* Data Management: Managing and maintaining data integrity and security.

+* Performance Tuning: Optimizing SQL queries for better performance.

 # PROJECT DESCRIPTION -->
 ## IPL Auction